LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

+Given datasets \blackcircle{d1} and \blackcircle{d2} shown in Table~\ref{table:protocol_emulation:test-datasets}, we fine-tuned byt5-small, essentially profiling two PLCs with different digital/analog configurations. \textit{Do these two models properly reply to corner case requests?}

-Table~\ref{table:protocol_emulation:example} provides a high-level request/response set for different PLC configurations.
-The request column has some indicative commands with specific addresses, which are corner cases permissible from the protocol for input and outputs.
-The response column consists of \blackcircle{d1}, \blackcircle{d2}, and model sub-columns.
-These sub-columns contain the response values for the two emulation datasets and the possible responses the model (trained using the finetuning dataset) can potentially provide.
-Replies in bold mean a correct response and striked-out ones mean an unexpected or erroneous response.
-Next columns mark if the reply of the model is correct (\cmark) or wrong (\xmark) given different types of validation, \bca~and \pva.
-As an example, in the second line of Table~\ref{table:protocol_emulation:example}, given the request to read address 41, the \blackcircle{d1} dataset has an exception reply since the valid address range was up to 40, while dataset~\blackcircle{d2} includes a reply with a value of this address because the valid range is up to 10,000.
+Table~\ref{table:protocol_emulation:example} depicts the corner case requests, the ground truth results for both PLC configurations \blackcircle{d1} and \blackcircle{d2}, the response from the model fine-tuned based on Configuration~\ref{def:datasets}, and the corresponding \bca~and \rva~metrics result.
+The model's responses in bold mean a correct response and striked-out ones mean an unexpected or erroneous response.
+Next columns mark if the reply of the model is correct (\cmark) or wrong (\xmark) with respect to \bca~and \rva~metrics.

+As an example, in the second line of Table~\ref{table:protocol_emulation:example}, given the request to read address 41, the reply in \blackcircle{d1} dataset is an exception since the valid address range was up to 40, while in dataset~\blackcircle{d2} includes a reply with a value of this address because the valid range is up to 10,000.
 Considering that we use~\blackcircle{d1} as a dataset for the validator, \bca~will mark this as a wrong answer but correct if we use \blackcircle{d2}.
 It is worth mentioning here that \bca~is just the exact match of the model's reply against the one in the dataset.
-For \pva~, in both cases, the reply is wrong, because the validator checks, given the requested address what should have been the correct reply, considering the PLC configuration that was used to train the model.
-Finally, we analyze the emulation datasets for different finetuning dataset sizes on both Modbus and S7Comm protocols and demonstrate the results in Figure~\ref{subfig:protocol_emulation:exact:emulation_dataset} and Figure~\ref{subfig:protocol_emulation:s7comm:exact:emulation_dataset} for \bca~and Figure~\ref{subfig:protocol_emulation:validator:emulation_dataset} and Figure~\ref{subfig:protocol_emulation:s7comm:validator:emulation_dataset} for \pva.
-The most important outcome of the emulation is depicted in Figure~\ref{subfig:protocol_emulation:exact:emulation_dataset} and Figure~\ref{subfig:protocol_emulation:s7comm:exact:emulation_dataset}, where the \bca~is pretty low for different PLC configurations.
-In contrast, the \pva~is high since the validator incorporates logic that compares against the PLC configuration used when training the model.
-Essentially, the model ``copied'' the PLC with a specific configuration and behaves in the same manner and not in a random way in terms of responses.
+For \rva, in both cases, the reply is wrong, because the validator checks, given the requested address what should have been the correct reply, considering the PLC configuration that was used to train the model.